Important KPIs to Track for Your Early Childhood Education Business

 • Program Expenses as a Percentage of Revenue

-As you can see from this list, you have a lot of choices when it comes to which KPIs you can measure!
-Once you pick your top three to five KPIs, you will want to keep track of them on a monthly basis by setting up a financial dashboard for your childcare business.
+As you can see, you have plenty of options.
+NAEYC also emphasizes operational effectiveness as a pillar of a sustainable early learning program, which aligns with several of the financial KPIs above.
+Once you pick your top three to five, track them monthly by setting up a financial dashboard for your business.

-Basically, a financial dashboard is a fiscal management tool that helps you visualize and analyze your business’s KPIs on demand.
+Simply put, a financial dashboard is a management tool that helps you visualize and analyze your KPIs on demand.
+The SBA highlights regular financial review as a cornerstone of running a healthy small business — and a dashboard makes that review actually possible.

-Here are a few reasons why you need a financial dashboard:
+Here are a few reasons why you need one:

-• It helps you visualize your company’s KPIs with charts, graphs, and other visual aids that are easy to interpret.
+• It helps you visualize your company’s KPIs with charts, graphs, and other easy-to-read visuals.

-• It gives you an overview of all your KPIs to help you make informed decisions and maximize performance.
+• It gives you a complete view of every KPI so you can make informed decisions and maximize performance.

-• It displays financial trends and helps you monitor your fiscal performance over time.
+• It surfaces financial trends and lets you monitor performance over time.

-The takeaway here is to decide which Key Performance Indicators are most important to you, track them on a regular basis with your financial dashboard, and use them to keep a pulse on the health of your childcare business.
+The takeaway is simple.
+Decide which child care KPI metrics are most important to your business.
+Track them consistently with a financial dashboard.
+Then use them to keep a steady pulse on the health of your program.

-Need help figuring out which KPIs to track for your Early Childhood Education business or setting up a financial dashboard that works for your company?
+Need help choosing the right KPIs or setting up a financial dashboard that works for your company?
 The experts at Honest Buck Accounting can help.
 Schedule a call to speak with one of our professional accountants.
 We look forward to hearing from you.